dougfales/gpx/README.md

 http://www.topografix.com/gpx.asp.

-In addition to parsing GPX files, this library is capable of converting Magellan NMEA files to GPX, and writing new GPX files.
+In addition to parsing GPX files, this library is capable of converting Magellan NMEA files to GPX, converting GeoJSON data to GPX, and writing new GPX files.
 It can crop and delete rectangular areas within a file, and it also calculates some meta-data about the tracks and points in a file (such as distance, duration, average speed, etc).

 ## Requirements